-Fremont College Sports & Rehabilitation Therapy (SRT) graduate Thomas Rey is the massage therapist for the LA Kings.
+Fremont University Sports & Rehabilitation Therapy (SRT) graduate Thomas Rey is the massage therapist for the LA Kings.

-Thomas Rey received his associate’s degree in Sports Rehabilitation Therapy from Fremont College back in 2009.
+Thomas Rey received his associate’s degree in Sports Rehabilitation Therapy from Fremont University back in 2009.
 Today, he’s the head massage therapist for the Los Angeles Kings.

 His journey from working a mall job he hated to rolling up to within 10 feet of the tarmac at a private hangar at LAX and boarding a jet full of NHL players, is an inspirational road-map for those enrolled in Fremont’s most popular program to emulate and follow.